-"It's urgent.
-Wire the funds right away"
+"Wire funds to me right away"

 Scammers contact you by email posing as the CEO or other senior-level executive.
 They claim to need money for a business opportunity, emergency or another urgent matter.
 They ask you to wire funds immediately to an unfamiliar account.